-2. What is a deep cleaning and how do I know if I need one?
+2. What is deep cleaning and how do I know if I need one?

-A deep cleaning or scaling and root planing as we call it is needed when some one has moderate to severe gingivitis or when some one has periodontal disease where not only are the gums very inflammed but the bone around your teeth are starting to erode away.
-As opposed to a regular cleaning, a deep cleaning involves getting the gums and teeth numb and then getting below the gum line to clean and disrupt the bacteria causing your gum disease.
-Typically one half or one quarter of the mouth is done at a time.
+Deep cleaning or scaling and root planing as we call it is needed when someone has moderate to severe gingivitis or when someone has a periodontal disease where not only are the gums very inflamed but the bone around your teeth are starting to erode away.
+As opposed to regular cleaning, deep cleaning involves getting the gums and teeth numb and then getting below the gum line to clean and disrupt the bacteria causing your gum disease.
+Typically one half or one-quarter of the mouth is done at a time.

-Dental xrays are not harmful for dental patients since they are usually only exposed to them once a year to a year and a half.
-We are very careful with dental xrays and take them as routine only yearly and when needed to address a specific problem.
+Dental X-rays are not harmful to dental patients since they are usually only exposed to them once a year to a year and a half.
+We are very careful with dental X-rays and take them as routine only yearly and when needed to address a specific problem.

 5. Are implants the best way to replace missing teeth?

 Implants are a very important method of treatment to replace missing teeth because it allows us to replace missing teeth without needing to touch any adjacent teeth or without the patient needing to take their teeth in and out of their mouth.
 However, every situation is unique and there are times where an implant may not be the ideal solution based on various factors such as the amount of bone present to support an implant, the number of implants needed for numerous missing teeth, of course cost and so on.